 Staff at our hospitals’ Wholly Owned Subsidiary must get occupational sick pay

 Matt Hancock said on the BBC that if you self-isolate or are tested positive for Corona Virus you are entitled to sick pay.

 He’s not even asked how this will work out for people, like those on zero hour contracts or new staff on the Calderdale and Huddersfield hospitals trust (CHFT) Privatised Company Contract, who are not entitled to Occupational sick pay – just Statutory Sick Pay – around £94/week.

 According to CHFT, Calderdale and Huddersfield Solutions Ltd has responsibility for maintaining and cleaning Huddersfield Royal Infirmary “as part of the fully managed estates and facilities services.”

-If a CHFT nurse contracts Covid19 then they will be on full pay if they self-isolate – but if a cleaner at HRI needs to self-isolate, can they afford to live on Statutary Sick pay?
-Might that stop them taking time off?
+If a CHFT nurse contracts Covid19 then they will be on full pay if they self-isolate – but if a cleaner at HRI needs to self-isolate, will they only get Statutary Sick pay?
+If so, might that stop them taking time off?

-If they happen to work in acute areas, they could infect already vulnerable patients.
+If they happen to work in acute areas, that could mean risking the infection already vulnerable patients.
 Surely then it is in the patients’ interest that the Wholly Owned Subsidiary pays full pay in this instance to protect and safeguard the patients.